Click Here To Schedule A Consultation

 • Neo-vascularization can occur with the development of new minute blood vessels, which are called telangiectatic matting

-More serious side effects, which require immediate medical intervention include:
+More severe side effects, which require immediate medical intervention, include:

 • Development of small ulcers at the injection site